 - Safety: code that might crash.
 High impact on technical debt.

-Code should not be duplicated and instead, developers should refactor duplicated code into function.
+Code should not be duplicated; developers should refactor duplicated code into a function.
 When writing code, developers should follow the DRY (Do not Repeat Yourself) principle.

-Code inspector detects code duplicates automatically.
-Code Inspector considers a block of code is a duplicate if they share more than 10 similar lines.
-This value can be tuned in the project preferences.
+Codiga detects code duplicates automatically.
+Codiga considers a block of code is a duplicate if they share more than 10 similar lines of code.
+This value can be tuned into the project preferences.

 Complex functions are hard to understand, which makes them more prone to bugs and more difficult to maintain.
-Code Inspector uses the Cyclomatic Complexity metric to detect complex code.
+Codiga uses the Cyclomatic Complexity metric to detect complex code.
 Any function with a cyclomatic complexity higher than 25 is classified as complex and should be refactored.

 Long functions are difficult to read and, as for complex functions, prone to errors and hard to maintain.
 For that reason, they should be replaced by shorter functions, which are easier to read, understand and test.

-Code Inspector considers that any function longer than 40 lines is too long and should be refactored into smaller unit of code.
+Codiga considers that any function longer than 40 lines of code (LOC) is too long and should be refactored into smaller units of code.